-With a population of 11 crore and approximately 46 lakh cars registered in Maharashtra, the Maharashtra RTO plays an important role in maintaining traffic laws, issuing registrations and managing a network of transport systems throughout the state.
-The Regional Transport Office (RTO) operates under the Transport Department of Maharashtra.
-The department ensures road safety, emission control, and compliance with the Motor Vehicles Act, 1988.
+With a population of 128.66 million (CEIC - 2025) and approximately 4,95,37,302 cars registered in Maharashtra (As of March 2025 – Transport Department of Maharashtra), the Maharashtra RTO plays a crucial role in maintaining traffic laws, issuing registrations, enforcing road safety, and ensuring compliance with the Motor Vehicles Act, 1988.

 ---|---|---|---|